 A. Booking of equipment

 Every appointment will be coordinated through Miki Fujita, Research manager.
-Users need to submit “Equipment Booking Enquiry Form” or contact Miki (email@example.com) to schedule their BIF visit with the information (when, how long, which equipment, need tech assistance, key card access).
-She will get back to you with a confirmation email within 24 hrs.
+Users need to submit “Equipment Booking Enquiry Form” .
+A booking confirmation email will be sent within 24 hrs.
 Prioritization of Access will be given IF 1) Research personnel working on COVID-related research, including work for which an exemption was already granted.
 2) Research personnel who are working on time-critical projects for reasons including: grant deadlines, time-sensitive papers, and students close to degree completion.

 B. Online Booking Calendar (View only)